Actress (musician)

-Darren J. Cunningham (born 23 August 1979) is a British electronic musician, who uses the pseudonym Actress.
+Darren J. Cunningham (born 23 August 1979), known professionally as Actress, is a British electronic musician.
 His albums include Hazyville (2008), Splazsh (2010), R.I.P.
-(2012), Ghettoville (2014), AZD (2017), LAGEOS (with the London Contemporary Orchestra; 2018), 88 (2020), and Karma & Desire (2020); released on Ninja Tune, Honest Jon's Records, and Werkdiscs, a label he co-founded in 2004.
+(2012), Ghettoville (2014), AZD (2017), LAGEOS (with the London Contemporary Orchestra; 2018), 88 (2020), Karma & Desire (2020); released on Ninja Tune, Honest Jon's Records, and Werkdiscs, a label he co-founded in 2004, and LXXXVIII (2023); released on Ninja Tune, and Statik (2024); via Smalltown Supersound.
 Splazsh was named best album of the year by The Wire.

 Biography

 Growing up, Cunningham was a footballer, signing and playing for West Bromwich Albion until suffering an injury which derailed his career.

 His first introduction to music came through a friend who had a basic music studio set up in his student accommodation.
 When he went travelling, Cunningham purchased his studio equipment for £200.
 When he first began making music, Cunningham did not use a metronome, a technique which he says has contributed to how his "style developed".
 To fund his place on one of the first degree courses in recording arts, Cunningham signed up for a grant programme run by the PFA (Professional Footballers Association).

 In 2004, Following his early experiences in music and his subsequent immersion into the London club scene, Actress founded the label Werk Discs (spelt Werkdiscs from 2012).
-The label started as a club night and has gone on to discover and release music by about artists such as Helena Hauff, disrupt, Zomby, and Cunningham's own releases.
+The label started as a club night and has gone on to discover and release music by artists such as Helena Hauff, disrupt, Zomby, and Cunningham's own releases.
 During this early period of Cunningham's career, he remixed various productions, wrote for Soma Records and released singles and EPs through Prime Numbers and Nonplus.